Connect with others who understand.

 What Are the Possible Symptoms of Food Allergies?

 Symptoms of food allergy can vary widely.
-Some people develop skin symptoms such as itching, rash, or hives.
+Some people develop skin symptoms such as itching, a rash, or hives.
 Others have respiratory symptoms such as asthma, sneezing, cough, and trouble breathing.
 Gastrointestinal symptoms including cramping, vomiting, and diarrhea are also common.
 Others experience anxiety, behavior changes, heart palpitations, dizziness, or many other reactions.

 The most serious symptom of food allergy is anaphylaxis — a life-threatening reaction.
 Anaphylaxis is characterized by a sudden narrowing of the airways that makes it difficult to breathe, severe rash or swelling, or a sudden drop in blood pressure.
-Learn more about food allergy symptoms.

 All updates must be accompanied by text or a picture.

-Get the latest articles about food allergies sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Deborah Pedersen, M.D. has specialized in allergy and asthma care as well as pediatrics for over 16 years.
 Review provided by VeriMed Healthcare Network.
-Learn more about her here
+Learn more about her here.

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
-Learn more about her here
+Learn more about her here.

 Related Articles

-Many people confuse food allergies and food intolerance, and it is easy to do.
-Allergies and into...
+It’s common for people to confuse food allergies and food intolerances, and it’s easy to see why ...

 Food Allergy vs. Food Intolerance: Are They One and the Same?

-Many people confuse food allergies and food intolerance, and it is easy to do.
-Allergies and into...
+It’s common for people to confuse food allergies and food intolerances, and it’s easy to see why ...

 Recent Articles